Högskolan i Skövde

 National Category

-Computer Sciences Production Engineering, Human Work Science and Ergonomics Robotics
+Computer Sciences Production Engineering, Human Work Science and Ergonomics Robotics and automation

 Research subject